Eyrye

 Propagating Gelsemium by Seed

 1. Keep in mind that the plant you get from seed will not necessarily mimic all of the characteristics of the parent plant.
 To propagate by seed, you will need a paper bag, a pot or tray filled with well-draining compost or other organic material, a spray bottle and a fork.
-If you don't have any potting medium on hand, you can make some.
-Just mix together equal parts (by volume) moss peat and horticultural-grade sand or grit sand.
-You will also, after a few weeks, need individual 3-inch pots for each seedling that grows.
+The best potting medium for seed germination is a light blend of 1/3 pasteurized soil or compost, 1/3 sand, vermiculite or perlite, and 1/3 coconut coir or peat moss.

 2. Harvest your seeds.
 The seed pods on Caesalpinia plants are pretty easy to spot, they're large and dangle from the branches, left behind after flowers have faded.
 Once they have dried out and begun to split open, you can harvest the seeds inside.
 Cut them off of the plant, placing them in a paper bag.
 Harvest as many as you can, and place the paper bag in a dry, cool, dark area.
 They will begin to split open and release the seeds contained inside.
 Once they have been released, take them out of the bag and put them in a container so you can work with them.